[How To] Detox Safely

 First, you’ll need to contact your primary care physician or a recovery facility.
 They’ll analyze your current level of impairment as well as the severity of your withdrawal symptoms.
 They can also check for the presence of co-occurring psychiatric, medical, or surgical conditions that might require specialized care.

-When making the difficult decision to pursue treatment, individuals shouldn’t have to think twice about the legitimacy of care or safety of themselves or their loved ones.
+To summarize, when making the difficult decision to pursue treatment, individuals shouldn’t have to think twice about the legitimacy of care or safety of themselves or their loved ones.

 Don’t Try to Quit Alone